 Meet our Instructors

-Glenn Hathaway has been a health physicist and Professional Training Programs instructor at ORAU for eight years.
-He is a certified nuclear medicine technologist with more than 30 years of experience in the medical/healthcare field.
-Before joining ORAU, Glenn served as the program director for the School of Nuclear Medicine at the University of Tennessee Medical Center, Knoxville for 22 years, as well as 10 years as an instructor with the University of Tennessee Graduate School of Medicine-Radiology/Nuclear Medicine Residencies.
-Throughout his career he has published nine abstracts and journal articles and has been invited to present more than 30 guest lectures.
-Glenn holds an M.S. in Instructional Technology from the University of Tennessee, Knoxville, and a B.S. in Biology from the University of Delaware.
+Glenn Hathaway has been a health physicist and a Professional Training Programs instructor at ORAU for 11 years.
+With more than 30 years of experience in the medical/healthcare field, Glenn served as the program director for the School of Nuclear Medicine at the University of Tennessee Medical Center, Knoxville for 22 years, as well as 10 years as an instructor with the University of Tennessee Graduate School of Medicine-Radiology/Nuclear Medicine Residency program.
+Throughout his career he has published nine abstracts and journal articles and has been invited to present numerous guest lectures.
+Glenn holds a B.S. in Biological Sciences from the University of Delaware and an M.S. in Instructional Technology from the University of Tennessee, Knoxville.

 James “Steve” Hutchison

-Steve Hutchison has been with ORAU for more than eight years.
+Steve Hutchison has been with ORAU for more than 10 years.
 He began his career at ORAU as a health physics technician in 2011 and has since worked his way up to a training and development specialist for ORAU’s Professional Training Programs.
 As a training and development specialist, Steve maintains and calibrates surveying equipment while assisting with the development of new lab training activities.
 He is also often tasked to design and fabricate equipment such as source holders, detector bases and various types of jigs.
 Steve is qualified to perform detector/rate meter repair and calibration as well as to operate the Canberra ISOCS unit with Genie 2000 software.
-He is also a certified RAD Worker 2, HAZWOPER and Asbestos Inspector for the State of Tennessee.
+He is also a certified RAD Worker 2, HAZWOPER.
 Steve holds an A.A. from Pellissippi State Community College.

 Justin Spence, CHP

-Justin Spence is a board-certified health physicist with more than 20 years of experience working with radiation sources and 15 years of professional health physics experience.
+Justin Spence is a board-certified health physicist with 30 years of experience working with radiation sources and over 20 years of professional health physics experience.
 He has been a health physicist at ORAU since 2011 and is involved with developing ORAU’s professional training programs as well as developing health physics communication material.
 Justin has shared his expertise on regulatory issues, applied health physics, air sampling, environmental monitoring, health physics statistics, radiation instrumentation, and gamma spectroscopy to help create videos and animations for customers from public and private sectors.
 His previous experience outside of ORAU includes roles such as a regulator, emergency responder and a public health professional.
-Justin holds a B.S. in Geology from the University of Nebraska-Lincoln and became a certified health physicist in 2016.
+Justin holds a B.S. in Geology from the University of Nebraska-Lincoln and was certified by the American Academy of Health Physics in 2016.